 As rock and roll grew exponentially around that time, so did the business interests, reach, influence and success of Jules and Mike Belkin, two Cleveland brothers who built Belkin Productions from a small concern in 1966 into the undisputed king of rock concert promotion in Cleveland and all over Ohio and the Midwest in the ’70s and ’80s and beyond.
 They combined efforts with most venues in the area to bring thousands of concert opportunities to Clevelanders for many decades.

 Cleveland offered a rich, broad array of venues for bands at every stage of popularity.
 The top acts played Public Hall or Music Hall downtown, or later, the Richfield Coliseum south of town.
-Blossom Music Center, one of the nation’s first outdoor amphitheaters, opened in 1968 and still hosts many dozens of shows annually nearly 50 years later.
+Blossom Music Center, one of the nation’s first outdoor amphitheaters, opened in 1968 and still hosts many dozens of shows annually more than 50 years later.
+In the 1970s, the old Cleveland Municipal Stadium was the home of The World Series of Rock, a series of multi-act concerts that drew upwards of 75,000 fans.
 In the early days, clubs like the Chesterland Hullabaloo catered to an under-age crowd with notable acts of the era.
 Leo’s Casino brought in the top R&B acts of the day.
 The grand old Allen and Palace theatres in Playhouse Square have hosted many concerts.
 There was the theater-in-the-round Front Row Theatre.
 There was Peabody’s in the Flats, the Euclid Tavern in University Circle, the Phantasy Nite Club in Lakewood, the Empire downtown… And so many more that came and went, in the suburbs and outlying areas over the years…

 Easily the most influential, most prized, most famous concert venue in Cleveland was The Agora Ballroom (and its basement-level second stage, The Mistake), where pioneering impresario Hank LoConti brought in countless major and minor bands (from Dire Straits to ZZ Top, from Yes to Springsteen, from Todd Rundgren to Alice Cooper) to play to packed audiences night after night in the sweaty, vibrant, authentically rock venue.
 It ranked with the West Coast’s Avalon Ballroom, Fillmore and The Roxy, and New York’s The Bottom Line and Max’s Kansas City as the club every band longed to play.